fakita1/auto-whitelist/README.md

 This bot has several commands that allows server administrator to manage their users credits.

+Once the user redeems a perk, the bot will send an RCON command to the selected server adding them to the Whitelist and allowing them to join.

 #### Configuration:
 Make a copy of ***config-sample.json*** and rename it to ***config.json***.